nataliiasolomchak21/blissbowl/README.md

 * [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 * [Heroku](https://www.heroku.com) used for hosting the deployed site.
 - [Stripe](https://stripe.com) used for online secure payments.
-- [AWS S3](https://aws.amazon.com/s3) used for online static file storage.
+- [Cloudinary](https://cloudinary.com/) used for online static file storage.
 * [Pillow](https://pypi.org/project/Pillow/) used for image processing
 * [Gunicorn](https://gunicorn.org/) used for WSGI server
-* [sycopg2](https://pypi.org/project/psycopg2/) used as a PostgreSQL database adapter
+* [psycopg2](https://pypi.org/project/psycopg2/) used as a PostgreSQL database adapter
+* [Privacy Policy Generator](https://www.privacypolicygenerator.info/) was used to generate a privacy policy.
 * Chrome DevTools was used to check the responsiveness of the website as well as to debug it.
 * Chrome's Developer Tool Lighthouse was used to check the performance of the website.